linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 01.10.2022 (announcement)
+- We are still working on some cloud saas machinelearning platforms.

 ### 01.10.2022 (announcement ForJu)
 - Registration via Google is now possible again.